• Skip to primary navigation

 Well, I have the privilege of calculating the nutrition information for the popular recipe blog Damn Delicious.
 I’ve tried several of her recipes, all of which have been a smashing hit in our household.
 A couple of my favourites are the One Pot Lemon Orzo Shrimp (which I made with couscous), and the Quinoa Chicken Parmesan.

 When looking for a tofu inspiration, I remembered how well the quinoa crust had worked on the chicken parmesan.
-So I decided to try it with tofu.
+So I decided to try it for this tofu parmesan.

 The result?
 My family is eating more tofu than ever.